shanej90/coviduk/README.md

 The paramters you input will create a query to send to the coronavirus dashboard API, saving you from having to type out the whole query.

-Note that if you try and run this through, say, lapply to get data for every region you might start running into errors caused by timeout issues etc.
+Note that you can/will be throttled if you make too many requests - you’ll get an error message explaining this if so.
+As such, better to keep the number of requests low and/or leave gaps to avoid being throttled.

 ## Example